Middletown, Delaware: Events

 Middletown also hosts an annual Hummers parade.
 The parade's name is a spoof of the nearby Philadelphia Mummers parade.
 As opposed to the Mummers, which is judged seriously, the Hummers dress up and make fun of all the popular news headlines, political, celebrity, and local happenings of the year.

 Media

 The Middletown Transcript is the main publication for the Middletown, Odessa and Townsend area.
 The first edition was printed on January 4, 1868.
 This community newspaper is published every Thursday.

 Film appearances

-The 1989 film Dead Poets Society starring Robin Williams was filmed almost entirely on the school grounds at St. Andrew's School.
+The 1989 coming-of-age drama film Dead Poets Society directed by Peter Weir and starring Robin Williams and Ethan Hawke was filmed almost entirely on the school grounds at St. Andrew’s School.
 The theatre scene was filmed at The Everett Theatre on Main Street.

 The episode of The West Wing entitled "Two Cathedrals" (#44) was partly filmed at St. Andrew's School.